Connecticut Labor Laws Guide

 2. According to the Connecticut Family and Medical Leave Act, employees are allowed to take up to 26 weeks off, if a member of their family was injured in the line of duty, to take care of them.

-Employers in Connecticut are not required to offer bereavement leave to any of their employees.
+Bereavement leave — Employers in Connecticut aren’t required to offer bereavement leave to any of their employees.

-Employers in Connecticut are not required to offer vacation leave to any of their employees.
+Vacation leave — Employers in Connecticut aren’t required to offer vacation leave to any of their employees.
 If an employer chooses to offer vacation leave and benefits, specific terms and conditions must be stated in the signed contract.

-Employers in Connecticut are not required to offer either paid or unpaid leave for the period of any holiday and celebrations related to it.
+Holiday leave — Employers in Connecticut aren’t required to offer either paid or unpaid leave for the period of any holiday and celebrations related to it.

 Child labor laws in Connecticut